- US Online Poker

 Compared to daily fantasy sports and sports betting, the legalization of online gambling has moved at a snail’s pace.

 Michigan online sports betting and iGaming looks to have some legs, though.
-It’s one of two states with active online gambling bills on file — Illinois is the other — but action this year and beyond is beginning to look less likely.
+It’s one of two states with active online gambling bills on file — Illinois is considering expanded online gambling as well — but action this year and beyond is beginning to look less likely.

 The Michigan House of Representatives passed an online gambling and sports betting expansion bill (H 4926) back in June.
 At the time, there was some hope that the Senate would take up the measure during the lame-duck session post-election.

 Despite the movement earlier this year, the Michigan online gambling effort has encountered difficulties in recent months.